BluBloos/Portable-Programming-Language/ir/Android/README.md

 Get the example C app working AS IS. <span style="color: green;">DONE</span>
 - Even with the build system that has been provided.

-Get the Android Emulator to a stable and working state.

 Then, once the example is working, strip it down into a minimal app.
 - Removing a bunch of C code.
 - Using just a plain old bash script.